ilhamhanif/simple-cdc-service/README.md

 ![Running Sequencer](./docs/src/img/py_sequencer.png)

-This sequencer will do loops until 1800 loop, with each loop do one of insert/update/delete action.<br>
-Any data changes in result from this sequencer will be captured by Debezium and then forwarded to Kafka.<br>
+Any database record changes will be captured by Debezium, before forwarded to Kafka.<br>
-A Kafka subscriber service then capture this message, and do 2 things in target database ClickHouse.
+A Kafka subscriber service able to fetch data forwarded to Kafka via its subscriber,<br>
+and do action corresponds the data it capture.

 1. Insert all original message from kafka into tabel **dev.kafka_message_log**.
-2. Using information from the message, perform insert/update/delete record in table **dev.invoice**.
+2. Using information from the message, perform INSERT/UPDATE/DELETE record in table **dev.invoice** corresponds with the data.

-Example of kafka message for each method is stored in `./kafka-consumer-service/example/`.<br>
+Example of kafka message for each method store in `./kafka-consumer-service/example/`.<br>

-### 4. Test Data Consistency between 2 Database
+### 4. Testing Data Consistency between 2 Database

-After running a sequencer, there will be many data changes in source database.<br>
-Target database must be able to do EXACTLY SAME operation in order to respond any data change<br>
-in source database.
+After sequencer finished, database ClickHouse and MySql will had EXACTLY SAME records under the same table.

-Here i made a simple python test script in `/tests/test_consistency.py` using [pytest](https://docs.pytest.org/en/8.0.x/)<br>
+I've made a simple python test script in `/tests/test_consistency.py` using [pytest](https://docs.pytest.org/en/8.0.x/)<br>.
-which will do 2 test.
+This test script had 2 tests.

-1. Check row count between 2 table in database, must be EXACTLY SAME.
+1. Check row count between 2 table in database.
+It must be EXACTLY SAME.
-2. Check each row between 2 table in database, must be EXACTLY SAME.
+2. Check each row between 2 table in database.
+It must be EXACTLY SAME.

 Test command: